Busting that Persistent Myth about Adaptive Bikes and Recreation

 For all of us, standing is an integral part of the developmental sequence.
 And particularly for people with motor impairments and physical disabilities it is one of the key building blocks that leads to exploratory mobility.
 (Bower, E.) A child who is unable to stand may be missing out on developmental learning and interaction with the environment.
 We know the many benefits of standing as well: improved...

-Sample Letters of Medical Necessity for the Rifton Dynamic Pacer Gait Trainer
+Sample Letters of Medical Necessity for the Rifton Pacer Gait Trainer

-Since the new Dynamic Pacer became available we have been receiving questions regarding funding for this device.
-Evolving from the previous model of Pacer, the Dynamic Pacer now offers many new additional features including a dynamic upper frame, multi-positioning saddle, arm platforms, utility base (with bigger wheels for rough, outdoor surfaces), and a treadmill base option.
-To obtain...
+Since the new Pacer became available we have been receiving questions regarding funding for this device.
+Evolving from the previous model of Pacer, the new Pacer now offers many new additional features including a dynamic upper frame, multi-positioning saddle, arm platforms, utility base (with bigger wheels for rough, outdoor surfaces), and a treadmill base option.
+To obtain funding, each...

 Great Outcomes for Adults Who Need Gait Assistance